 Questions.
 So many damn questions were always running through my head, it was like they were all in a fucking marathon to cross the finish line to be answered.
 If you haven’t noticed by now, I have a habit of not writing in chronological order of my journey….& I don’t plan on changing either.
-Good thing I only selective OCD.
+Good thing I only have selective OCD.

 Speaking of being comfortable, I certainly wasn’t comfortable with asking questions about my disease and hell if I wasn’t the most uncomfortable when questioned about my illness.
 Questions always resulted in pity & if you haven’t caught on by now, pity makes my stomach turn…don’t be a dick, don’t give people pity just because they’re going through something.
 Yeah, those nice words that “you’re suppose to say” during difficult times…well, I hate to tell you, aren’t always what people want to hear.
 Just being blunt with you.
 Damn, do I despise the words “I’m sorry you have that”…Well, Betty I’m sorry you have a weird ass big toe 🤷♀️ Everyone is always struggling with something, whether it’s an insecurity, their own demons, decision making, health concerns, financial struggles, faith, sexuality, toxic environments, career decisions, parenting (pretty sure that’s the hardest of all), relationship struggles, etc. No matter the degree of the struggle someone is going through, the display of pity is never the best route to help someone you care for cope.
 But, in all seriousness I’m not sorry that I live with this disease because truth be told it’s been one of the best blessings in disguises, but most importantly I’m not 6 feet under I’m living my best life.